 If you’re looking for the best coffee around Banff, then you need to head to Canmore and visit the Eclipse Coffee Roasters.
 They serve our absolute favorite coffee in the Canadian Rockies.
 They now have two locations, one downtown, and the original at the main intersection off Bow Valley Trail.

-At the shop, you can find artisan single-origin roasts made in house or order a range of specialty coffees.
-Expect to find the usual ranging from a flat white to a latte and even a nice pour over for true coffee aficionados.
+You can find artisan single-origin roasts made in-house or order a range of specialty coffees at the shop.
+Expect to find the usual ranging from a flat white to a latte and even a nice pour-over for true coffee aficionados.
 This is our favorite spot and where we like to pick our coffee roast for home.

 It’s also a great place to pick up a local roast for camping or a coffee before tackling a hike in Kananaskis off Smith Dorrien Trail or on your way to Banff.